Craig Mast - Executive Director

 As a trained educator, Craig is excited about helping the community learn about conflict resolution resources and thinks there's no time like the present to get going on learning how to better live with and love our neighbors.

 When he's not working for Connexus, Craig spends time biking and kayaking with his family.
 He also enjoys gardening, bonsai, raising chickens, and making music with friends.

-Lydell Steiner, (Vice Chair), resides in Dalton, Ohio with his wife, Rebeca, and their two children, Sofia and Kyros.
-He is a Development Coordinator at Venture Products in Orrville, Ohio.
+Lydell resides in Dalton, Ohio with his wife, Rebeca, and their two children, Sofia and Kyros.
+He is a Development Coordinator at Tilmor in Dalton, Ohio.
 Lydell received an MA in Conflict Resolution and Organizational Leadership from Eastern Mennonite University and a BA in Business Management from Malone University.
 He also served for three years with MCC, (Mennonite Central Committee), in Nicaragua.

-Kim Hartman, received her Bachelor of Music Education and Associate of Applied Science with RN licensure and is currently retired.
-She resides in Wooster, Ohio with her husband, James of 32 years, has four grown children, two sons-in-law, and eight grandchildren.
+Kim received her Bachelor of Music Education and later, her Associate of Applied Science with RN licensure and is currently retired.
+She resides in Wooster, Ohio with her husband, Jim of 33 years, has four grown children, two sons-in-law, a daughter-in-law and eight grandchildren.
 Kim has served on a variety of short-term service opportunities, volunteer work, and church work throughout the years.
-Her hobbies include studying scripture, biking, reading, nutrition and cooking, composing Bible memory ‘ditties,’ weight-training, Pilates and other fun exercise classes.
+Her hobbies include studying scripture, biking, reading, nutrition and cooking, composing Bible memory ‘ditties’, weight-training, Pilates and other fun exercise classes.

 Kim's dream for Connexus in the next five years is that the organization will provide regular opportunities for training in conflict transformation and become a recognized source of support and assistance with conflict in Wayne and Holmes Counties.
 She sees Connexus transforming the culture of conflict by teaching and modeling the handling of conflict in constructive ways in the community.